Cheltenham Festival Handicap Pointers

 An alternative way of looking at it is age compared to the youngest in the race and all bar three of the winners were within four years of the youngest runner.

-Those who were five years or older have four wins from a total of one-hundred and thirty-two runners covering fifty-eight races over the last 10 festivals.
+Those who were five years or older have three wins from a total of one-hundred and thirty-three runners covering fifty-nine races over the last 10 festivals.

 Concentrate on those no older than 9yo and within 4 years of the youngest.